-- Remove the red plastic burner cover. - Unscrew and remove the TWO fixing screws from the red burner cover and remove the cover from the burner - Unscrew and remove the single burner fixing nut from the stud on the burner flange (at the top of the burner) using a 13 mm spanner.
-Retain the fixing nut for re-fitting the burner. - 3.
-Carefully withdraw the burner from the boiler.
+- 1. Unscrew and remove the single burner fixing nut from the stud on the burner flange (at the top of the burner) using a 13 mm spanner.
+Retain the fixing nut for re-fitting the burner. - Rotate the burner clockwise and carefully withdraw the burner from the boiler.
+Refer to Figure 3-5.